paritytech/polkadot-sdk/polkadot/roadmap/implementers-guide/src/protocol-validator-disabling.md

 # Redundancy

 Some systems can be greatly simplified or outright removed thanks to the above changes.
-This leads to reduced complexity around the systems that were hard to reason about and were sources of multiple bugs.
+This leads to reduced complexity around the systems that were hard to reason about and were sources of potential bugs or new attack vectors.

 ## Automatic Chilling

 Chilling is process of a validator dropping theirs intent to validate.
-This removes them from the upcoming NPoS solutions and effectively pushes them out of the validator set as quickly as of the next era (or 2 era in case of late offenses).
+This removes them from the upcoming NPoS elections and effectively pushes them out of the validator set as quickly as of the next era (or 2 era in case of late offenses).
 All nominators of that validator were also getting unsubscribed from that validator.
 Validator could re-register their intent to validate at any time.
+The intent behind this logic was to protect honest stakes from repeated slashes caused by unnoticed bugs.
+It would give time for validators to fix their issue before continuing as a validator.

 Chilling had a myriad of problems.
 It assumes that validators and nominators remain very active and monitor everything.
 If a validator got slashed he was getting automatically chilled and his nominators were getting unsubscribed.
 This was an issue because of minor non-malicious slashes due to node operator mistakes or small bugs.
-Validators got those bugs fixed quickly and were reimbursed but nominator had to manually re-subscribe to the validator, which they often postponed for very lengthy amounts of time most likely due to simply not checking their stake.
-This forced unsubscribing of nominators was later removed but it leads back to the original quoted issue of offending validators simply re-registering their interest and continuing to attack the network.
+Validators got those bugs fixed quickly and were reimbursed but nominator had to manually re-subscribe to the validator, which they often postponed for very lengthy amounts of time most likely due to simply not checking their stake. **This forced unsubscribing of nominators was later disabled.**

-The biggest issue was that chilling in case of honest node slashes could lead to honest validators being somewhat quickly (next era) pushed out of the next validator set.
+Automatic chilling was achieving its goals in ideal scenarios (no attackers, no lazy nominators) but it opened new vulnerabilities for attackers.
+The biggest issue was that chilling in case of honest node slashes could lead to honest validators being quickly pushed out of the next validator set within the next era.
 This retains the validator set size but gives an edge to attackers as they can more easily win slots in the NPoS election.

-Disabling generally makes automatic-chilling after slash events redundant and disabled nodes can be considered for re-election which ensures that we do not push honest validators out of the validator set. ([**Point 6.**](#system-overview))
+Disabling allows for punishment that limits the damages malicious actors can cause without having to resort to kicking them out of the validator set.
+This protects us from the edge case of honest validators getting quickly pushed out of the set by slashes. ([**Point 6.**](#system-overview))

+> **Notes:** \
+> As long as honest slashes absolutely cannot occur automatic chilling is a sensible and desirable.
+This means it could be re-enabled once PolkaVM introduces deterministic gas metering.
+Then best of both worlds could be achieved.

 ## Forcing New Era

-Previous implementation of disabling had some mechanisms allowing for temporarily fully disabling validators and if too many were disabled forcing a new era.
+Previous implementation of disabling had some limited mechanisms allowing for validators disablement and if too many were disabled forcing a new era (new election).
 Frame staking pallet offered the ability to force a new era but it was also deemed unsafe as it could be abused and compromised the security of the network for instance by weakening the randomness used throughout the protocol.

 </br></br></br>